ramonpzg/nbswitch/README.md

 ![alt text](images/image.png)

-There are thousands of incredible educational notebooks out there that could be shown some love, and, what if that meant that, in the case of data-related topics, for example, changing the use case of any given notebook to a completely new one?
+There are thousands of incredible educational notebooks out there that could be shown some love, so, what if that meant that, in the case of data-related topics, we could change the use case of any given notebook to a completely new one?
 That's what NbSwitch is for. :sunglasses:

+As of now, the app works in the following way:
+1. Select your notebook and write a prompt (there is no order for this at the moment).
+Press the wide green button.
+2. Claude will go through the notebook and, based on a template prompt and your written one, it will evaluate which cells need to change and which don't and then return a list with the index of each of the cells that will need to be changed.
+1. The second pass through Claude includes:
+   1. A slightly different prompt template
+   2. your prompt again
+   3. the list of cells that need to be changed
+2. Then the endpoint returns HTML back to the front-end with both the new and the original notebook
+3. Scroll down for a button to download your `.ipynb` file.

 The app can be found [live here](https://nbswitch.fly.dev/).